Shared vs VPS Hosting – What’s the Difference?

 - Leave your thoughts

 Choosing the right host is no easy task.
-Feeling overwhelmed, confused, and a bit lost are perfectly normal reactions when faced with having to decide the right level of service.
-Even with considerable experience, it can be difficult to choose from among the overwhelming number of options out there.
+Feeling overwhelmed, confused and a bit lost are perfectly normal reactions when faced with having to decide the right level of service.
+Even with considerable experience, it can be difficult to choose between the overwhelming number of options out there.

-In essence, Virtual Private Servers are a significant step up from general shared hosting plans — with costs ranging from as little as $5/month on the low end to $20–$55 for a decent mid-range VPS service.
+In essence, Virtual Private Servers are a significant step up from general shared hosting plans — with costs ranging from as little as $5 a month on the low end to $20 to $55 for a decent mid-range VPS service.
 Is the additional cost justified?
 Let’s take a look…

 On the upside, the cost-per-user is low.
-If you bought everyone in the family a computer, it would likely cost around $300 per person.
-If you all use a single computer however, the cost per person could be, between say six of you, as little as $50/person.
+If you buy everyone in the family a computer, it will likely cost around $300 per person.
+However, if you all use a single computer, between, say, six of you, the cost may be as little as $50 per person.

 On the downside, the resources available to each of you will be limited, and you could be affected by the actions of others.
 For example, if your brother downloads ten games, he may be using up 80% of the hard drive.
 What’s more, if one of his downloads contains a virus, it could potentially stop everyone else in the family from being able to use the computer.

 Shared hosting is very similar to having a family computer.
 The server you’re using may be quite powerful, but hosting companies will typically put hundreds (sometimes thousands) of users on it.
-This is how they keep the costs down to the $4–$8/month level.
-A powerful dedicated server — where you alone use the server — typically costs upwards of about $350/month.
-If a company uses the same hardware but puts 300 people on it, they receive over $1200/month — not a bad deal (for them)!
+This is how they keep the costs down to the $4-to-$8-a-month level.
+A powerful dedicated server — where you alone use the server — typically costs upwards of about $350 a month.
+If a company uses the same hardware but puts 300 people on it, they receive over $1,200 a month — not a bad deal (for them)!

-Compared to a shared hosting service, a VPS (Virtual Private Server) is a technically superior solution in almost every single way.
-Technically, VPS servers are actually still “shared” environments (in as much as there will still be more than one user running on the same physical machine) but the technology used to assign resources and keep users separate is much more sophisticated.
+Compared with a shared hosting service, a VPS (Virtual Private Server) is a superior solution in almost every way when it comes to technology.
+Technically, VPS servers are actually still ‘shared’ environments (in as much as there will still be more than one user running on the same physical machine), but the technology used to assign resources and keep users separate is much more sophisticated.

-The key difference is how resources are divided up.
+The key difference is how resources are divided.
 Much fewer users use the same hardware and each has their own ‘private’ environment, which makes it seem as though they each have their own server.

 Allocating resources per-user makes for a much more stable and predictable environment.
 Can you still run out of memory?
 If you have a poorly coded website, or you go viral and get tens of thousands of visitors overnight, then sure.
-However, VPS plans almost always allow you to get some additional memory as-and-when you need it (all be it for an added fee of course).
+However, VPS plans almost always allow you to get some additional memory as and when you need it (albeit for an added fee, of course).
 The takeaway is that you won’t be adversely affected by what any of those other users/websites on the server do.

 Should I Switch To VPS?

-If you’ve just started a company and funds are tight, you might want to choose the $5/month option instead of the $20/month (minimum) option.
-That said, don’t forget that your website might be the backbone of your money-making efforts.
-If so, it could be the better choice to spend more on your website and put aside things like getting branded stationery and/or holding catered office lunches.
+If you’ve just started a company and funds are tight, you may want to choose the $5-a-month shared option instead of paying for a VPS.
+That said, don’t forget that your website may be the backbone of your money-making efforts.
+If so, it could be the better choice to spend more on your website and put aside things such as getting branded stationery and/or holding catered office lunches.

-One question you may have: “What about bandwidth and storage?
-My shared host allows for unlimited bandwidth and storage, whereas VPS accounts typically impose relatively heavy limits on it.”
+One question you may have is: ‘What about bandwidth and storage?
+My shared host allows for unlimited bandwidth and storage, whereas VPS accounts typically impose relatively heavy limits on those.’